1984 UEFA European Under-16 Championship

-The 1984 UEFA European Under-16 Championship was the second edition of UEFA's European Under-16 Football Championship.
+The 1984 UEFA European Under-16 Championship was the 2nd edition of the UEFA's European Under-16 Football Championship.
 West Germany hosted the championship, during 3–5 May 1984.
-Four teams entered the competition, after playing one qualifying stage and quarterfinals.
+Four teams contested after playing one qualifying stage and quarterfinals.

 West Germany won the final against Soviet Union.

 Qualifying

 The final tournament of the 1984 UEFA European Under-16 Championship was preceded by two qualification stages: a qualifying round and quarterfinals.
 During these rounds, 27 national teams competed to determine the four teams that played the tournament.